 Traditional Elegance Of Beautiful Hardwoods, Three Distinct Styles

 Beautifully crafted, hardwood grip panels enhance the appearance of any 1911 Auto.
 Premium-grade woods are carefully selected for their natural grain patterns, then properly kiln dried for superior stability, precision shaped, expertly checkered, and carefully paired.
-All models are inletted for ambi safeties, with cutouts for the mainspring housing pin and crisply beveled bottom edges.
+All models are inletted for ambidextrous safeties, with cutouts for the mainspring housing pin and crisply beveled bottom edges.
 A clear, semi-gloss protective finish seals the pores and protects the grip from moisture and scratches.
 Choose from one of four distinctive woods: Cocobolo is an extremely dense, reddish-brown wood tinged with orange and distinct grain stripes of dark red-brown.
 Rosewood is a richly hued medium dark brown with contrasting, almost black, grain stripes.
 Strong and heavy, it takes a smooth, even polish.
-Walnut, the traditional American stock wood, is light/medium brown with softly contrasting, slightly darker grain patterns.
 Black Dymondwood is an extremely hard, strong, durable, resin-impregnated laminate with a rich, black color like natural ebony.
 Dense grain with fine texture holds checkering exceptionally well.
 Three styles are available: Double Diamond - traditional style with 16 lpi checkering, broken by smooth diamonds at the grip screw holes.
 Combat - full-coverage, 16 lpi checkering, for maximum gripping texture when hands are wet or sweaty.
 Smooth - non-abrasive, no snag surface shows off the grain pattern best.

 Big Book Catalog, Issue:67, Page:128

 Sinclair, Issue:1A, Page:034